pond/dnd/party_ripa/journals/campaign_7/part_10.md

 Sigh.
 Well.
 There's a good chance that Lady Velindra Shadowmantle knows we have it - Thorin, at least, looked into it.
 So he was rumbled in the museum heist, and he's rumbled at the crypt!

 In the end, we move on.
 We take a risk with the phylactory and don't just dash directly towards some anti-scrying magic!
-We figure we'll take a rest of Driftwood Tavern.
+We figure we'll take a rest at **Driftwood Tavern**.
 It's quieter than the Leviathan, but it's also all on a single level and while there are benches outside it seems to be mostly for people with pipes who aren't eating full meals.
 Maybe we have a chance of overhearing some gossip here.

 The main feature inside is the bar - very long, lots of seats.
 There's a back wall of casks.
 All tables are communal; no empty tables but plenty of space.
 We figure out the food situation at the bar - plate of food and a light ale each would be about 2sp for all four of us.
 Easy.
 Then we sit as close to the middle of things as we can.